Aditiz07/Automated-Essay-Scoring-System/README.md

 # Automated-Essay-Scoring-System
-comparative analysis of BERT, RoBERTa and DistilBERT This work sheds light on how BERT, RoBERTa and DistilBERT transformer models actually would extract features from text and have a context understanding to predict the scores of essays.
+Comparative analysis of BERT, RoBERTa and DistilBERT

+This work sheds light on how BERT, RoBERTa and DistilBERT transformer models actually would extract features from text and have a context understanding to predict the scores of essays.
 To